After England we flew to Karlsruhe, and saw the KIT research facility. After that we went to Freiburg, and continued on to Paris.

 2010-05-14 Someone wrote the address of this building down incorrectly during construction, and before anyone realized it this corner building was stuck cornerless.

 2010-05-14 These consist of a crunchy (probably fried) waffle, with sugar crystals, then chocolate topping.
 Part of a complete breakfast.

 The last day of Paris was mostly spent trying to get to the horrid Ryan Air airport.

-2010-05-15 Here are the cannon outside Les Invalides with the Eiffel Tower in the background.
+2010-05-15 Here are the cannons outside Les Invalides with the Eiffel Tower in the background.

 2010-05-15 Les Invalides from the South.
 We probably should have entered, however we were tired of carrying things and didn't know how much time we had before we needed to go to the airport.

-2010-05-15 I think Trish was tired of me, and she started trying to hide.
-I don't really blame her, I probably smelled terrible.
+2010-05-15 I think Trish was tired of me, and she tried to hide.
+I can't blame her, I probably smelled terrible.

 2010-05-15 My goodness, I think the pigeon to the right is City Face!
 He did the dance and everything.